Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 \subsubsection{Prediction Target: MARFE Worsening Label}

 The core task of our model is to provide a timely warning before a MARFE event becomes severe.
 To achieve this, for each sampled $\mathbf{A}(t)$, we introduce a forward-looking, binary ``MARFE worsening" label, $b_j(t) \in \{0, 1\}$, for each poloidal zone $j$ (i.e., upper, middle, or lower).
 This label is set to $1$ if the related MARFE condition is about to intensify significantly.
-In other words, it corresponds to a sustained, gradual growth $G_j(t)$ of features $m'_j$ (i.e., $m'_U$, $m'_M$, or $m'_L$) in the recent past followed by a notable jump $\Delta m'_j(t) = m'_j(t+40\text{ms}) - m'_j(t)$ in the future $40$ ms (or equivalently $20$ time steps), or an extremely large and abrupt jump $\Delta m'_j(t)$ in the future $40$ ms, regardless of its previous trend~\cite{Lipschultz1984NF, adams2007bocd}.
+Since even after the EM-based label refinement, the refined $\hat{y}_i$ still cannot be considered an infallible ground truth.
+Therefore, we resort to a sustained, gradual growth $G_j(t)$ of features $m'_j$ (i.e., $m'_U$, $m'_M$, or $m'_L$) in the recent past followed by a notable jump $\Delta m'_j(t) = m'_j(t+40\text{ms}) - m'_j(t)$ in the future $40$ ms (or equivalently $20$ time steps), or an extremely large and abrupt jump $\Delta m'_j(t)$ in the future $40$ ms, regardless of its previous trend~\cite{Lipschultz1984NF, adams2007bocd}.
+The label $b_j(t)$ is forward-looking and does not depend on the disruption outcome.
 Mathematically, the label $b_j(t)$ for training can be written as: